 The Company has designated a Compliance Officer to oversee training and responses to employee questions or concerns relating to the Sponsorship ID Laws and the Company's policy relating thereto.
-Employees may contact the Company's Compliance Hotline (at the number below) to obtain advice on compliance or ask questions related to the Sponsorship ID Laws.
-Employees are required to report violations of the Company's policy or the Sponsorship ID Laws to the Compliance Hotline.
+Employees may contact the Company's Compliance Hotline (at the number below), or the Compliance email address below, to obtain advice on compliance or ask questions related to the Sponsorship ID Laws.
+Employees are required to report violations of the Company's policy or the Sponsorship ID Laws to the Compliance email address or to the Compliance Hotline.